Min 183cm (Men)

 Accelerate was introduced in FIFA 23, exclusively on next-gen platforms, to refine player movement and running mechanics.
 Inspired by the subtle differences in real-life footballers’ movements, even among players with similar pace, Accelerate replicates these variations on the virtual pitch.

 FC 26 Accelerate enhances gameplay realism while also emphasizing player personalities and introducing a wider range of player types.
-It categorizes players into seven distinct running styles based on their acceleration and sustained speed capabilities.
+It categorizes players into three distinct running styles based on their acceleration and sustained speed capabilities:

 How Types are Assigned